natemarks/cdk-starter/README.md

 you've come to the right place.
 This project is my starting point and I'm happy to talk about it.

+If you just want to copy the project as a template, check out the [CUSTOMIZE.md](./CUSTOMIZE.md) doc.

 This project is part pitch and part demonstration.

 There are 4 main reasons to choose CDK in AWS: